maytsai/Revenue-Business-Analytics-for-Corporate-Travel-Platform/README.md

 **Modification:** Fixed filter logic, reframed sections, and added missing breakdowns.

-**Extend:** Built a deeper monthly and product-type investigation that Claude didn't surface.
+**Extend:** Reframe the analysis direction and build a deeper monthly and product-type investigation that Claude didn't surface.

 # How to run Claude code on the Anaconda environment